 M15 is one of the brightest and finest globular clusters in the northern section of the sky and the best deep-sky object in the constellation of Pegasus.
-It is only marginally fainter and smaller than M13, the finest northern globular cluster.
-M15 is relatively easy to find, located 4 degrees to the northwest of magnitude 2.4 star Enif (Epsilon Pegasi - ε Pegasi) and positioned on one edge of a right-angled triangle made up of stars of 6th, 7th and 8th magnitudes.
+It's only marginally fainter and smaller than M13, the finest northern globular cluster.
+M15 is relatively easy to find.
+It's located 4 degrees to the northwest of Enif (ε Peg - mag. +2.4) and at one edge of a right-angled triangle made up of 6th, 7th and 8th magnitude stars.

-Approaching naked eye visibility under excellent conditions, this globular cluster is easily observed with binoculars or a finder scope, appearing as a magnitude 6.2 fuzzy star.
-A 100mm (4-inch) telescope at low power (40x) reveals a uniformly lit disk while high powers (>100x) hint at resolution of some of the outer stars.
+Approaching naked eye visibility under excellent conditions, this globular cluster is easily seen with binoculars or finder scopes, appearing as a mag. +6.2 "fuzzy star".
+A 100mm (4-inch) telescope at low power (40x) reveals a uniformly lit disk, while high powers (>100x) hint at resolution of some of the outer stars.
 When viewed through a larger 200mm (8-inch) telescope, M15 appears as a large bright diffuse ball surrounding a dense compact centre region, with many individual stars resolved in the outer halo.
-The brightest of these stars are of magnitude 12.6.
+The brightest of which shine at mag. +12.6.
 Larger telescopes do even better.
 A 300mm (12-inch) scope resolves many stars across the complete disk, creating a spectacular 3-dimensional effect.
-In total, the globular has an apparent diameter of 18 arc minutes, however in amateur telescopes it appears somewhat smaller, perhaps only 8 arc minutes visually.
+In total, the globular has an apparent diameter of 18 arc minutes.
+However, in amateur scopes it appears visually somewhat smaller, perhaps only 8 arc minutes across.

-M15 is one of the most densely packed globulars known in the Milky Way galaxy.
+M15 is one of the most densely packed globulars known in the Milky Way.
 Its core has undergone a contraction known as "core collapse" resulting in an enormous number of stars surrounding what may be a central black hole.
-It is also unusual in that it is one of only four known globulars (along with M22, NGC 6441 and Palomar 6) that contains a planetary nebula.
+It's also unusual in that it's one of only four known globulars (along with M22, NGC 6441 and Palomar 6) that contain a planetary nebula.
 The planetary nebula is named Pease 1.

-The cluster was discovered by Italian born French astronomer Jean-Dominique Maraldi on September 7, 1746 and is located 33,600 light-years from Earth.
-With an age of at least 12.0 billion years, M15 is thought to be one of the oldest known Milky Way globular clusters.
+The cluster was discovered by Italian born French astronomer Jean-Dominique Maraldi on September 7, 1746.
+It's located 33,600 light-years distant.
+With an age of at least 12.0 billion years, it's one of the oldest known Milky Way globular clusters.

 M15 Data Table